vkotovv/deckard/README.md

 unzip master.zip
 mv deckard-master my-new-project
 ```
-4. Create a `local.properties` [file](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Simple-build-files) in the root of the project that points to
+4. Create a `local.properties` [file](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Simple-build-files) in the root of the project that points to your Android SDK location.
+Importing the project into Android Studio will do this for you.
 5. In the project directory you should be able to run the Robolectric tests:
 ```bash
 ./gradlew clean test